johnnyyiu/poverty-prediction/README.md

 **The model stacking approach here is inspired by Serigne, make sure to check it out at:**
 [Serigne's Stacked Regressions Notebook](https://www.kaggle.com/serigne/stacked-regressions-top-4-on-leaderboard).

-Please check out my kaggle kernel for run result, and if you liked it - give it an up-vote!! :) https://www.kaggle.com/johnnyyiu/poverty-prediction-from-visualization-to-stacking
+Please check out my kaggle kernel for run result, and if you liked it - give it an up-vote! https://www.kaggle.com/johnnyyiu/poverty-prediction-from-visualization-to-stacking